 Signs a Senior is Having a Stroke

 There are over dozen symptoms of stroke.
-Leading Tampa post-stroke care provider, Home Care Assistance, has focused on the most common.
+Leading Clearwater post-stroke care provider, Home Care Assistance, has focused on the most common.

 - Sudden numbness or weakness on one side of the face or body